 2019-2020 ZOOMS STEM Design Challenge presented by Flint Hills Resources – Registration now open until September 13!

 Immerse students in the world of engineering at the zoo in this customized full or multi-day residency.
 Guided by a zoo naturalist, students will be led through hands on inquiry-based activities, an exploration of exhibit and enrichment design, behind the scenes experiences, encounters with zoo professionals in STEM and more.
 Students will leave with a deeper understanding of how science, technology, engineering, and math is used and applied at the zoo.

 Fee: $25 per student per day; $250 per day minimum plus applicable admission fees.

-These 45-minute interactive classes are fun and engaging and provide a great opportunity to reinforce standard-based concepts being explored in your curriculum.
-Topics range from tropical rainforests to animal adaptations to ocean conservation.
+These 45 to 60 minute interactive classes are fun and engaging and provide a great opportunity to reinforce standard-based concepts being explored in your curriculum.

 What do airplanes, medical tape, and air conditioning have in common?
 They are some of the many human inventions that have been inspired by nature.
 Explore the science of biomimicry to see how scientists are looking to the natural world to develop new sustainable products and technologies that change the way we live.
 How will nature spark your design creativity?